Now Accepting Winter 2016 Applications!

 • Create the educational program best for you!

-Please download the dual enrollment brochure in the menu on the right and read the information below for admission criterea, how to apply and information sessions for students and parents.
+Please download the Dual Enrollment brochure and read the information below for admission criteria, how to apply, and information sessions for students and parents.

-- Be at least 14 years of age and pursuing a high school diploma.
+- Enrolled in at least one high school class and pursuing a high school diploma

-- Have an established a high school transcript, if not your application will be reviewed on a case by case basis.
-A decision will be made by both your high school counselor and the GRCC Dual Enrollment Coordinator.
+- Maintaining a high school cumulative GPA of 2.5 or higher.
+If the student has not yet established a high school transcript, the application will be reviewed on a case by case basis to be decided by both the high school counselor and GRCC's Academic Outreach Office.